jcsibajam/sf_hate_crimes/README.md

 San Francisco is known for its diversity and inclusivity, but hate crimes still occur, affecting the safety and well-being of many communities.
 This project is important because it helps uncover who is most at risk and how these crimes have changed over time by:

-**Identifying the Most Vulnerable:** Understanding which groups are most frequently targeted can provide valuable insight into the risks they face and highlight areas where more protection and support are needed.\
+**Identifying the most vulnerable:** Understanding which groups are most frequently targeted can provide valuable insight into the risks they face and highlight areas where more protection and support are needed.

-**Recognizing Patterns Over Time:** Looking at data from the past few years can reveal trends in hate crimes, offering a clearer picture of when and where these incidents are most likely to happen.
+**Recognizing patterns over Time:** Looking at data from the past few years can reveal trends in hate crimes, offering a clearer picture of when and where these incidents are most likely to happen.

 By exploring these patterns, this research contributes to a deeper understanding of hate crimes in San Francisco, helping to inform discussions about safety and social justice.